Part 2: How much do different lifestyle factors influence dementia risk?

 How do I read the chart?
 Just take the number after the decimal and add a 0.
 For example, a relative risk of 1.3 = 30% more risk.
 Likewise, a relative risk of 1.6 means a 60% increased risk.
 Easy.

-To figure out your personal risk of dementia, you need two numbers:
+To figure out your personal risk estimate, you need two numbers:

 For those who want to understand how the math works, keep reading.
 If you’d rather skip straight to the final estimate, scroll to the summary table below.